kaidez/kaidez.com/_posts/2015-06-15-write-code.md

 * parsing a complex JSON API to load content onto a page wasn't a problem for me.

-* using jQuery to manage state and data instead of using it to make fancy fade-ins wasn't a problem for me.
+* using jQuery to manage state and data and not just for fancy fade-ins wasn't a problem for me.

 * fixing a cross-browser error related to CSS transitions wasn't a problem for me.

-* writing feature detection in pure JavaScript instead of using Modernizr to do it wasn't a problem for me.
+* writing feature detection in pure JavaScript instead of using Modernizr wasn't a problem for me.

-* creating responsive web design code without using something like Bootstrap or Foundation wasn't a problem for me.
+* creating a responsive web site without using something like Bootstrap or Foundation wasn't a problem for me.

 By writing code for free before on my own time before asking to be paid to do it, I was well-prepared for my new job.

 ## You are a Web ~~Developer~~ Engineer
-I also learned about a lot of crazy code quirks problems while doing my daily coding.
-In fact, lots of the previously-mentioned bugs I had to fix were done by remembering what I did to solve these problems.
+I also learned about a lot of quirky code problems while doing my daily coding.
+In fact, lots of the previously-mentioned bugs I had to fix were done by remembering how I solved those problems.

-This is __the__ most important thing I want you take away from this post: _a big part of a web developer's job is solving problems._ I think it's easily 75% of the job while, at the same time, think it's the most under-spoken part of it.
+That's important because __a big part of a web developer's job is solving problems.__ I think it's easily 75% of the job while, at the same time, think it's the most under-spoken part of it.

-It's a given skill-set for engineers of all types however...mechanical, electrical, etc. The railroads built in across the continental United States in the mid-1800's wouldn't have come to be without engineers....someone had to solve the problem of laying flat tracks across the the Rocky and Appalachian mountains.
+It's a given skill-set for engineers of all types however...mechanical, electrical, etc. For example: the railroads built in across the continental United States in the mid-1800's wouldn't have come to be without engineers....someone had to solve the problem of laying flat tracks across the Rocky and Appalachian mountains.

-Since solving problems is a big part of what we do, I'm now uncomfortable with the term "web developer" and think "web engineer" better describes our jobs.
+Since solving problems is a big part of what we do, I'm a bit uncomfortable with the term "web developer" and think "web engineer" better describes our jobs.
 But solving problems doesn't mean that we're _just_ bug-fixers.

 We are also architects that get to build cool things with code, but our jobs require us to be engineers when we build the cool things.
-We need to not only solve problems with the things we build, but we need to anticipate them before we start building in the first place...as engineers do.
+We need to not only solve problems with the things we build, but we need to anticipate the problems before we start building in the first place...as engineers do.

+Developing this skill comes about easily when you write code everyday.
+You'll to solve the problems by practicing things on your own time instead of trying to solve them while your boss is looking over your shoulder.

 ## Where do you go from here?